garbage38/Movie_Recomender_System/README.md

 ## Web Application
 A simple web application was built using the `streamlit` library in Python.
 The app allows users to:
 1. Select a movie from a dropdown list.
-2. View the top 5 recommended movies along with their posters.
+2. View the top 5 recommended movies name.

 ### Files Us![Screenshot 2024-09-06 135744](https://github.com/user-attachments/assets/03130933-d434-4bd0-9d57-cdfe4c9bf3fa)
-ed

 The following files are required to run the project:
 - **app.py**: The main Python script that runs the Streamlit web application.
 - **movie_dict.pkl**: A serialized file containing the movie dictionary used for the dropdown list.